Decision in 20 seconds

 FAQ

-Does 'launched' mean the model or platform is generally available?
+Does 'launched' mean the system is production-ready?

 Search angles this page supports